superhac/vpinfe/README.md

 ## 🎮 Controls
 Keyboard:
 - SHIFT_LEFT    = Table shift left
 - SHIFT_RIGHT   = Table shift right
-- "a" key - Lanuch the table
+- ENTER or "a"  = Launch the table
-- ESCAPE = Exit
+- ESCAPE or "q" = Exit

 Joystick
 These are now controlled via the `vpinfe.ini` file.
 These are not set by default.
 To figure out your values use `jstest`.